-- A high priority call for informing drivers, controllers and other concerned personnel of a level of danger requiring all Railway movements in a pre-defined area to stop.
-Two types of Railway emergency calls are defined: - Train emergency calls (for Railway emergencies whilst not involved in Shunting operations). - Shunting emergency calls (for Railway emergencies whilst involved in Shunting operations).
+A call of highest priority for informing drivers, controllers and other concerned personnel of a level of danger requiring all Railway movements in a pre-defined area to stop.
+Two types of Railway emergency calls are defined:

+- Train emergency calls (for Railway emergencies whilst not involved in Shunting operations). - Shunting emergency calls (for Railway emergencies whilst involved in Shunting operations).